elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-blood-oxygen-level-dependent-bold-signal-contribute-to-fmri-imaging.md

 url: /learn/psychology/questions/how-does-the-blood-oxygen-level-dependent-bold-signal-contribute-to-fmri-imaging
 score: -1.0
 related_article1:
-    id: 164231
+    id: 164240
-    title: What is the principle behind Magnetic Resonance Imaging (MRI) in fMRI technology?
+    title: >-
+        What are the differences between behavioral, physiological, and neural measures as types of dependent variables?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-principle-behind-magnetic-resonance-imaging-mri-in-fmri-technology
+    url: /learn/psychology/questions/what-are-the-differences-between-behavioral-physiological-and-neural-measures-as-types-of-dependent-variables
 related_article2:
-    id: 164242
+    id: 164245
-    title: How do imaging techniques measure neural activity?
+    title: >-
+        What is neural plasticity and how does it affect cognitive processes?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-imaging-techniques-measure-neural-activity
+    url: /learn/psychology/questions/what-is-neural-plasticity-and-how-does-it-affect-cognitive-processes
 related_article3:
-    id: 164239
+    id: 164237
-    title: Why are dependent variables crucial in experimental research?
+    title: >-
+        What is the function of the motor cortex in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/why-are-dependent-variables-crucial-in-experimental-research
+    url: /learn/psychology/questions/what-is-the-function-of-the-motor-cortex-in-the-brain
 related_article4:
     id: 164240
+    title: >-
-    title: What are the differences between behavioral, physiological, and neural measures as types of dependent variables?
+        What are the differences between behavioral, physiological, and neural measures as types of dependent variables?
     subject: Psychology
     url: /learn/psychology/questions/what-are-the-differences-between-behavioral-physiological-and-neural-measures-as-types-of-dependent-variables
 related_article5:
     id: 164235
+    title: >-
-    title: What role does fMRI play in cognitive neuroscience research?
+        What role does fMRI play in cognitive neuroscience research?
     subject: Psychology
     url: /learn/psychology/questions/what-role-does-fmri-play-in-cognitive-neuroscience-research
 ---